andrewcannan/elite-pt-pro/TESTING.md

 ## CI Python Linter

 All python files run through CI PEP8 Linter and passed with no warnings, with the exception of the routes file.
-This file contains a conditional on line 272 which checks if user.pt is not True using the expression '!='.
+This file contains three conditionals that check a paramater is not True using the expression '!='.
 The linter suggests to use if not but trying to change it to this and the code doesn't work so I have chosen to overlook it.
 I have ommited a screenshot of the env file as not to disclose the variables for security but this also passed.

 <details>
 <summary>Routes.py</summary>